kelleystephens/bookbank/USER_STORIES.md

     "Told entirely in the language of the energetic, pragmatic five-year-old Jack, ROOM is a celebration of resilience and the limitless bond between parent and child, a brilliantly executed novel about what it means to journey from one world to another."
     => Have you read Room?
 Y/N
     "Y"
-    => Room by Emma Donoghue has been added to your library!
+    => Room has been added to your library!

 ## Owner Searches through Their Books